Charlottesville Divorce Attorneys

-A divorce can be one of the most significant and traumatizing events in a person's life.
+A divorce is one of the most significant and traumatizing events you can face in life.
 It involves highly-charged emotional issues, such as the reason or reasons leading to breakdown of the marriage, feelings of heartbreak and betrayal, and anxiety about finances and the future.
-From a legal standpoint, a divorce is a legal proceeding in which either one or both of the spouses request a court to dissolve the marriage.
+From a legal standpoint, legal divorce proceedings begin when one or both of the spouses ask a court to dissolve the marriage.
 In Virginia, a court may grant a divorce only on specific grounds specified by statute.
 The grounds for divorce are divided into two classes: fault-based grounds and legal separation grounds (informally referred to as no-fault grounds).

 A divorce case oftentimes involves much more than the divorce itself.
 A divorce case may (or may not) involve questions of how the property will be divided between the spouses, how the family's debts should be allocated and paid, and whether one spouse should pay the other alimony.
 If children are involved, the custody of the children and child support must be addressed.
 The ground for which a divorce is granted may affect other matters that may be associated with the divorce case.
 For example, if a court grants the divorce on a fault-based ground, the divorce court may consider that fault in dividing the property and in awarding spousal support.
 Generally speaking however, a fault-based ground for divorce will not affect a court's custody determination unless the fault has some direct influence on the children, such as physical abuse of the other spouse or the children.